 Sm:5Co, samarium cobalt magnet

-If a ferromagnetic material is placed in a coercive external magnetic field, the component of the magnetization along the direction of the external magnetic field is zero.
-96. There are two ways of magnetic reversal: single domain rotation and domain wall movement.
-When the magnetization of the material is reversed due to single-domain rotation, the component of the magnetization along the direction of the external magnetic field is zero, and the magnetization will be perpendicular to the external magnetic field.
-When the magnetization of the material is reversed due to the movement of the domain wall, the total magnetization of all small domains is close to zero, and the total magnetization is very small.
-Being used in some basic research, better magnetic materials, the magnetization intensity is mainly influenced by single domain rotation and magnetocrystalline anisotropy .
-In the magnetic materials used in practical engineering, Impurity and grain boundary are the nucleation sources of reverse magnetization magnetic field, and the reverse magnetization intensity is mainly controlled by the movement of magnetic domain wall.
-However, the influence of domain wall motion on coercivity is rather complex, so crystal defects may be the source of nucleation, but they may also fix domain walls.
-The role of domain walls in ferromagnetic materials is similar to that of grain boundaries in plastic deformation because both domain walls and grain boundaries are surface defects in crystal defects.
+If a ferromagnetic material is placed in an external magnetic field with coercive force, the component of the magnetization along the direction of the external magnetic field is zero.
+There are two ways of magnetization reversal: single domain (magnetic) rotation and domain wall (magnetism) motion.
+When the magnetization of the material is reversed due to single domain rotation, the component of the magnetization extending the direction of the applied magnetic field is zero, and the magnetization will be perpendicular to the applied magnetic field.
+When the magnetization of the material is reversed due to the movement of the magnetic domain walls, the sum of the magnetization of all small magnetic domains is close to zero, and the total magnetization is very small.
+In some basic research, the magnetization of ideal magnetic materials is mainly affected by single domain rotation and magnetocrystalline anisotropy (English: magnetocrystalline anisotropy) .
+In the magnetic materials used in practical engineering, impurities (English: Impurity) and grain boundaries (English: grain boundary) are the nucleation sources of the reverse magnetization magnetic domain.
+At this time, the magnetization reversal is mainly controlled by the movement of the magnetic domain wall.
+However, the influence of the magnetic domain wall motion on the coercivity is quite complicated, so crystal defects may be the source of nucleation, but they may also fix the magnetic domain wall.
+The role of magnetic domain walls in ferromagnetic materials is similar to the role of grain boundaries in plastic deformation, because both magnetic domain walls and grain boundaries are surface defects in crystal defects.

-If the material has hysteresis and has been magnetized, the area in the magnetization curve is the work required to apply the reverse external magnetic field to the material, so that the material has the reverse magnetization strength, and the energy will finally be dissipated in the form of heat energy.
-The common dissipation processes in magnetic materials include magnetostriction and the movement of domain walls.
-Coercivity can be used to measure the degree of magnetic hysteresis or as an indicator of the loss of soft ferromagnetic materials in general applications.
+If the material has hysteresis and has been magnetized, the area in the magnetization curve is the work required to apply a reverse applied magnetic field to the material to make the material have reverse magnetization.
+This energy will eventually be lost in the form of heat.
+Common dissipation processes in magnetic materials include magnetostriction and the movement of magnetic domain walls.
+Coercivity can be used to measure the degree of hysteresis, and can also be used as an indicator of loss in soft ferromagnetic materials in general applications.

-Squareness of magnetic materials is the quotient of remanence divided by coercivity.
-Squareness and coercivity of hard ferromagnetic materials are two important performance indexes of hard ferromagnetic materials, but the product of the two is more commonly mentioned.
+The squareness of a magnetic material is the quotient of the remanence divided by the coercivity.
+The squareness and coercivity of hard ferromagnetic materials are two important performance indicators of hard ferromagnetic materials, but the product of the two magnetic energy Product is more often mentioned.